“Happiness cannot be pursued; it must ensue.” ― Viktor E. Frankl, Man’s Search for Meaning

 - Love / Care

 — a want and need to give and receive love, attention and concern.
 Practicing self-acceptance and self-compassion.
-Being other-oriented, sensible, caring, and empathic
+Being other-oriented, responsible, sensible, caring, and empathic

 - Peace, and peace of mind